dcorns/health-first-email-token-microservice/health-first-email-token-microservice/readme.md

 # health-first-email-token-microservice
-A micro service for issuing and verifying Jason Web Tokens based on an email address
+A micro service for issuing and verifying Jason Web Tokens.
 ## Requirements
 Docker Installation compatible with the following versions:
    API: 1.37